-There are many meta problems and problems with GNU/Linux, but
+There are many meta problems and problems with GNU/Linux, but one metaproblem stands out.

 This problem is that there are two immensely different levels of GNU/Linux usage: what is supported by the distribution, and what is supported if the user can install something outside the distribution.
 There is also of course the level where one can extend what GNU/Linux supports by writing something new, like a new application or a new device driver.

 What I have found is that for ordinary users it is difficult enough to make use of what distributions offer; it is very difficult for them to install anything that is not ready-made for installation.